 The headache is typically aggravated by talking, physical movement, mental strain, or general fatigue.

-It is often considered for headaches that present with throbbing, temple-based pain and nausea, which may align with migraine-like symptoms, but it requires professional assessment.
+It is commonly regarded for headaches that involve a throbbing sensation centered around the temples and are accompanied by nausea, which may resemble migraine symptoms, but it requires professional assessment.